 -Any service requests not completed from the previous day?

--Which units are scheduled for move in this week, and next?
+-Which apartments are scheduled for move in this week, and next?

-Scheduling time for the service orders, with the expectation, this morning we’ll get these five service orders complete.
+Scheduling time for the service orders, with the expectation, “this morning we’ll get these five service orders completed.
 This afternoon one person will finish the turnover, one maintenance will change filters.
-At four p.m check with the office to see if there are any new service requests that need to be completed today.
-Are there any supplies that need to be ordered for this week.
+At four p.m check with the office to see if there are any emergency service requests that need to be completed today.
+Last, update the list of any supplies that need to be ordered.